Snusmumr1ken/2048_console/README.md

 I've done it using C++ and my little knowledge in it.

-But anyway I love this project, beacuse it reminds me about my passion for games and programming.
+But anyway I love this project, because it reminds me about my passion for games and programming.

 ### Requirements and dependencies
 * Unix-like system